muellerj2/netroles/docs/DESIGN.md

 # Design overview

 This document presents an overview of the design of the netroles library.
-It is organized in three sections:
+It is organized in two parts:

-* The first section covers the underlying theory on role equivalences in the area of Social Network Analysis.
+* The first part covers the underlying theory on role equivalences in the area of Social Network Analysis.
-* Then, the dataflow-driven design of the library is explained on a high level.
+* The second part explains the dataflow-driven design of the library on a high level.
-* Finally, an outline of the packages in the library is given, including their general purpose, functionality and composition.

 ## Theoretical background